Lies My Teacher Told Me: Everything Your American History Textbook Got Wrong

 If we understand what has caused what in the past, we may be able to predict what will happen next and even adopt national policies informed by our knowledge.
 Surely helping students learn to do so is the key reason for teaching history in the first place.
 If history textbooks supplied tools for projection or examples of causation in the past that might (or might not) continue into the future, they would encourage students to think about what they have just spent a year learning.
 What a thrilling way to end a history textbook!

 Here I come to my harshest criticism of Lies My Teacher Told Me.
 I was born in 1951.
 No one, not even the most knowledgeable historian, could have predicted what happened thereafter.
-No one in 2000, not even the most knowledgeable historian, could have predicted the world of 2020.
 No one on December 31, 2019, not even the most knowledgeable historian, could have predicted the world of December 31, 2020.
 Somehow, we need to accept this level of uncertainty as adults.
 Somehow, we need to teach children to be comfortable with this reality.
 I agree with Loewen that better history textbooks and better history teachers are steps in the right direction.
 But, I think, building skills to cope with complexity and uncertainty is even more important.

 Thus, the idea of American exceptionalism—the United States as the best country in the world—which starts in our textbooks with the Pilgrims, gets projected into the future.